Date reviewed: April 2021 | Tested by: John Milbank | RRP: £189 | www.omnicharge.co

 It concerns me a little that there’s no safety cover over the AC/HVDC terminals; touch the button on the front panel and the socket goes live, delivering a potentially dangerous shock if anything metal is inserted.

 You’d hope nobody using it would be daft enough to poke scissors or paperclips into the socket while the outlet is turned on, but I do think it’s worth using the hard case to ensure nothing could accidentally find its way in there while it’s in your rucksack or luggage.
-I hope to 3D print a small cover that’ll plug into the holes; if I’m successful, I’ll post a link to the STL file here.
+I’ve designed a small cover that’ll plug into the holes – 3D printed with Filamentum Flexfill TPU 98A it tucks in nicely.
+You can download the STL file for free here.

 USB-powered RC chargers can be juiced up on the go with the 20+